Sonoma Autopsy

 I rarely wish ill on other people, I've learned they'll often create their own doom with no help from me.
 Like Staples and Nike, it was a relief to get away from the bumbling chaos and blindsiding.
 Overall, the Sonoma experience reminded me of the Cisco experience.

-In contrast, in 2018 at Sila I standardized our laptops on Lenovo with Ubuntu to match the AWS host deployment and minimize esoteric bugs.
-I created Cloudformation scripts for a fully repeatable process and each developer could easily create independent environments.
+In contrast, in 2018 at Sila I standardized our laptops on Lenovo with Ubuntu OS to match the AWS host deployment and minimize esoteric bugs.
+I created Cloudformation scripts for a fully repeatable process and each developer could easily create independent test environments.
 I standardized JSON schemas, created a test suite and merged it into our build and deploy process.
-I laid out a strategic design, delegated assigned tasks into separate domains to minimize conflict, tied them together by a SINGLE well-defined interface (a message definition and queue for each flow to minimize dependencies).
+I laid out a strategic design, delegated assigned tasks into separate domains to minimize conflicts, tied them together by a SINGLE well-defined interface (a message definition and queue for each flow to minimize dependencies).

-That's why Sila survived my departure and is still running in spite of idiotic diversity hiring of attractive but minimally competent young women.
+That's why Sila survived my departure and is still running in spite of idiotic DEI hiring of attractive but minimally competent young women.
 And of course, the managers had no grasp of what I actually did.